darkhelmet/verboselogging/posts/respond_to-with-respond_glue-override-respond_to.md

 Now you need an HTML interface to it.

 Fine, you can just throw in a *format.html* in the *emit* method.
-Oh wait that won’t work.
+Oh wait that won't work.
 The JSON just returns the same thing all the time, since it has that valid method on there, so if a save fails, valid will be false, and then whatever deals with the JSON can handle when valid is false.